White House holds first-ever summit on the ransomware crisis plaguing the nation's public schools

 The lasting legacy of school ransomware attacks is not in school closures, multimillion-dollar recovery costs, or even soaring cyber insurance premiums.
 It is the trauma for staff, students and parents from the online exposure of private records — which the AP detailed in a report published last month, focusing on data theft by far-flung criminals from two districts: Minneapolis and the Los Angeles Unified School District.

+Superintendent Alberto Carvalho of the Los Angeles district, the nation's second-largest, recounted for summit attendees lessons learned and best practices for mitigating the impact of extortionist ransomware attacks.

+For starters, he said, “We don't negotiate with terrorists.
+We did not pay the ransom.”
+Carvalho noted how the FBI told him that paying ransoms doesn't guarantee the stolen data won't eventually find its way onto dark web forums where hackers hawk it for use in ID theft, fraud and other crimes.

-While other ransomware targets have fortified and segmented networks, encrypting data and mandating multi-factor authentication, school systems have reacted slower.
+While other ransomware targets have fortified and segmented networks, encrypting data and mandating multi-factor authentication, school systems have reacted more slowly.

 A big reason has been the unwillingness of school districts to find full-time cybersecurity staff.
-In its 2023 annual survey, the Consortium for School Networking found that just 16% of districts have full-time network security staff, down from 21% last year.
+In its 2023 annual survey, the Consortium for School Networking found that 66% of districts lack a full-time cybersecurity position and half don't have adequate staff to integrate technology into the classroom.

+It quoted one respondent as saying “staff burnout, morale and motivation” were a problem.

 Cybersecurity spending by districts is also meager.
 Just 24% of districts spend more than one-tenth of their IT budget on cybersecurity defense, the survey found, while nearly half spent 2% or less.

-Note: —- This story has been corrected to show the CEO’s surname is Krueger, not Kroeger.